COVID-19 and The Effects on Mental Health

 Help others with proper information

 If you need to remain on social media however, you can do your part in making it a better environment for others.
-As noted earlier, social media is rife with real time stories that often can get muddled with false information.
+As noted earlier, social media is rife with real time stories that are muddled with false information.
 Some of these false stories can have a damaging effect on people’s mental health if they are constantly bombarded with bad news.
 You can help others by fact checking and disseminating the right information to help allay the anxieties of others on social media.

 Hope Lies Eternal